starknet-io/starknet.js/www/docs/guides/use_ERC20.md

 ## Deploy an ERC20

-Lets dive down the rabbit hole!
+Let's dive down the rabbit hole!

 This example works with an ERC20 mintable (everybody can mint new tokens), that we will deploy on the devnet (launched with `starknet-devnet --seed 0`).